 Finally, as for using the receivables for his own personal benefit, as explained above, some of the payments for Debtor's personal expenses and the expenses of his assistant were in lieu of salary.
-Further, because the payments came from a co-mingled account, the payments cannot be traced to Kapitus' collateral.
+Further, with respect to the AgForest account, because the payments came from a co-mingled account, the payments cannot be traced to Kapitus' collateral.
+With respect to the Christopher Polk account, there was no evidence as to the nature of the payments from that account.
 Finally, there was no evidence that the payment of personal expenses was done for the purpose of harming Kapitus.

 A final response to Kapitus' § 523(a)(6) claim is that the debt which Kapitus sought to have declared nondischargeable did not arise from an injury by Debtor to Kapitus' property.

-Rather, this debt was created when the two contracts were signed and Kapitus advanced funds pursuant thereto for which AgForest and Debtor became obligated to repay.
+Rather, this debt was created when the two contracts were signed and Kapitus advanced funds pursuant thereto.
 Thus, Kapitus has no claim under § 523(a)(6).